fortifiedid/ena-specifications/ena-oauth2-profile.md

 * OAuth 2.0 Token Revocation, as specified in [RFC7009](https://datatracker.ietf.org/doc/html/rfc7009), is not covered in this document.
 However, an entity using this feature may still comply with this profile, provided that none of its requirements are violated.

+<a name="the-user-and-resource-owner-distinction"></a>
+### 1.5.
+The User and Resource Owner Distinction

+OAuth 2.0 is a delegation protocol where a resource owner (the user) delegates their rights to an application (the client) to make a call to a protected resource on the user's behalf.
+However, this profile also supports other uses of OAuth 2.0 where an end-user is involved, but is not strictly the resource owner.
+Such cases may include scenarios such as:

+- **Enterprise scenarios**, where an employee (the user) accesses a company system that retrieves organizational data owned by the enterprise, not the individual.
+The user's involvement in the OAuth 2.0 flow is to verify the employee’s identity and ensure they are authorized to act on the organization’s behalf.

+- **Parental access**, where a parent (user) accesses information about their child.
+In this case, the child is the actual resource owner, but OAuth 2.0 may still be used to confirm that the parent is authorized to access the child’s data, based on some external policy or delegation.

+In this profile, the term *User* refers to the authenticated end-user who interacts with the client and the authorization server.
+While OAuth 2.0 traditionally uses the term *Resource Owner* to denote the party granting access, in deployments realized using this profile, the user does not necessarily own the resources being accessed.
+Rather, the user acts as an authorized subject whose identity or role is evaluated as part of the access decision.
+Therefore, this profile favours the use of the term *User* over *Resource Owner*.

+In cases where the user is not the actual resource owner, the consent dialogues at the authorization server are adapted to the specific use case.

 <a name="client_profile"></a>
 ## 2. Client Profile